Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Introduction

+\Figaro enjoys several desirable properties. \begin{enumerate} \item \Figaro's execution is equivalent to a sequence of Gi\-vens rotations over the join output.
+Yet instead of effecting the rotations individually as in the classical Givens QR decomposition, it performs fast block transformations whose effects are the same as for long sequences of rotations.

-\begin{itemize} \item For acyclic joins it takes time linear in the input data size and independently of the (potentially much larger) join output.
+\item \Figaro takes time linear in the input data size and independently of the size of the (potentially much larger) join output for acyclic joins.
 It achieves this by pushing the computation past the joins.

-\item Its execution is equivalent to a sequence of Gi\-vens rotations over the join output.
-Yet instead of effecting the rotations individually as in the classical Givens QR decomposition, it performs fast block transformations whose effects are the same as for long sequences of rotations.

-\item It can be more accurate than the QR decomposition algorithm in mainstream linear algebra packages such as MKL and openblas, as it introduces far less rounding errors than the latter in case the join output is larger than the input database.

-\item Its transformations can be applied independently, so in parallel, to disjoint blocks of rows and also to different columns. \end{itemize}
+\item Its transformations can be applied independently and in parallel to disjoint blocks of rows and also to different columns.
+This sets it apart from inherently sequential mainstream methods for QR decomposition of materialized matrices such as Gram-Schmidt.